Air Force brings back Joe Scott as men’s basketball coach

 “He is the perfect person to re-energize our men’s basketball program,” director of athletics Nathan Pine said in a statement Tuesday.
 “Joe is a person of strong character and a leader who will continue to represent our core values at Air Force.
 He is also a championship-caliber coach who understands the Academy, what we stand for and he knows as well as anyone how to be successful here.”

-The Falcons went 22-7 under Scott during the 2003-04 season, losing to North Carolina in their first game of the NCAA Tournament.
+The Falcons went 22-7 under Scott during the 2003-04 season, losing to North Carolina in their opening game of the NCAA Tournament.

 Scott was 51-63 in his time at the Air Force Academy.
 He brought his version of the “Princeton offense” to the team, which turned out to be a perfect fit.
 His methodical system stressed high-percentage shots through pass after pass.